cosimameyer/cosimameyer.com/content/post/2022-11-13-first-steps-in-mastodon/index.md

 Here’s [a good guide on how it works (and why you should rethink the use of private messages on social media platforms)](https://t.co/NIQKSuFUiy).

 But with all the contact info that people provide in their bios, it’s also easy to reach out to them in other ways - which is a nice feature 😊

+### Mobile app
+I am using iOS, so I can only compare apps here.
+I first started with ["Mastodon"](https://apps.apple.com/us/app/mastodon-for-iphone-and-ipad/id1571998974) and experienced some lags.
+I read that [there will be more work on the app](https://mastodon.social/@Gargron/109340170654544788) - so good news!
+Until then, I switched to ["Metatext"](https://apps.apple.com/us/app/mastodon-for-iphone-and-ipad/id1571998974) which, for me, works like a charm.

 ### And more